desihub/gpu_specter/README.md

-This is a README file for the DESI gpu hackathon code.
+This is a README file for the DESI gpu hackathon code updated 02/25/2020.

 The answers are wrong and some bookkeeping issues need to be fixed (so it can't be swapped directly into the desi pipeline), but this is good enough to get started for our purposes of moving this to the gpu.